altruios/namshubettulpa/public/namshubettuple/redeye.md

 *She looked down*
 "NT::$Edown:"
 *His hand fell limp*
-'M::shit'
+'M::Shit'
-*and she jumped with all her strength*
+*And she jumped with all her strength*
 ~With the Navigator - Kent - in tow~
 *She flew over the edge just as the alien at the center of the gear* *She fell - down*